-For the years ended June 30, 2011 and 2010, the Authority entered into a management agreement with CALED, an affiliated entity, for an annual fee of \$156,000 and \$114,269, respectively.
-CALED provides an executive director, office space and other related expenses and services under the management agreement.
+For the years ended June 30, 2012 and 2011, the Authority entered into a management agreement with CALED, an affiliated entity, for an annual fee of \$87,000 and \$156,000, respectively.
+CALED provides administrative oversight, office space and other related expenses and services under the management agreement.